duncanawerbuck/kevin-powell-final-challenge/README.md

 - 3-columns after header is the "preamble"
 - main section is the paragraphs and image
 - aside is the 3 blocks (each has heading and paragraph)
+- add unstyled content for main

 ## In Progress

-- add unstyled content for main
+- add footer content

 ## To Do

-- add main content
-- add footer content
 - mobile-first layout:
   - header links
   - main hero content (h1, p, CTA link)